MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 ## Limitations
 >[!IMPORTANT]
 >The ServiceNow Knowledge Microsoft Graph connector has the following limitations in its latest release:
 >User criteria with advanced scripts aren't supported in the current version.
-For more information, see [Read and deny access to knowledge articles in the ServiceNow Knowledge Microsoft Graph connector](#read-and-deny-access-to-knowledge-articles-in-microsoft-graph-connector-for-servicenow).
+For more information, see [Read and deny access to Knowledge articles in the ServiceNow Knowledge Microsoft Graph connector](#read-and-deny-access-to-knowledge-articles-in-the-servicenow-knowledge-microsoft-graph-connector).

 ## Troubleshooting